valentin-marquez/LethalMissions/README.md

 ## Overview

 The Lethal Missions mod adds an exciting array of missions to Lethal Company, providing players with diverse challenges and objectives.
-From escaping perilous situations to witnessing celestial events, these missions enhance the overall gaming experience.
+From escaping perilous situations to witnessing celestial events.

 ## Features